dany338/people/README.md

 ### constants

-- hosts all database connection parameters and LMS and endpoints
+- hosts all database connection parameters and endpoints

 ### entities